How to Make ENHANCED Lemon Water!

 - (Optional Spicy!)
-Slice the chilli – if you don’t like spicy foods you can either omit this from the recipe or remove the seeds.
-It won’t make the drink instantly spicy, it adds a warmth and freshness that is delicious, and has it’s benefits.
-If you like it spicy you can allow the chilli to ‘brew’ for longer in the glass before drinking!
+Slice the chili – if you don’t like spicy foods you can either omit this from the recipe or remove the seeds.
+It won’t make the drink instantly spicy, it adds warmth and freshness that is delicious and has its benefits.
+If you like it spicy you can allow the chili to ‘brew’ for longer in the glass before drinking!

 - Squeeze the juice of the lemons into your glasses – 1/3 of a lemon per person is a good rough guide.

 - Next add the cool water – 300ml (10-ish oz) per glass and then top up to 500ml (17 oz) with the boiled water.
-The boiled water will not only make this a warm (read: NOT hot) drink, but will also bring out the flavours of the ginger, turmeric and chilli
+The boiled water will not only make this a warm (read: NOT hot) drink but will also bring out the flavors of the ginger, turmeric and chilli

 - Stir and serve!